RTO-Websites/post-gallery/trunk/docs/get.md

 $images = PostGallery::get_images_resized( $postid, $args );
 ```

+Returns an array with:
+'filename'
+'path'
+'url',
+'width',
+'height'

 ### get_image_string
 Return all images (resized) of a post in a json-string.
 ```